enrike/ehu-abstractions/readme.txt

-ehu 0.7.5 -  03/2016 by www.ixi audio.net
+ehu 0.8 -  04/2016 by www.ixi audio.net

 https://github.com/enrike/ehu-abstractions

 --- Description ---
 EHU is a set of abstractions for PureData real-time graphical programming environment (http://www.puredata.org , http://en.wikipedia.org/wiki/Puredata).
-EHU encapsulates the complexity of programming PureData to allow for rapid prototyping of interactive systems.
+EHU aims to allow for rapid prototyping of interactive systems.
-The main purpose of EHU is control/manipulate/analise/sequence video and audio in real-time and provide a set of utilities.
-EHU is developed for people with basic knowledge of PD, but also for more advanced users, to ease and speed up as much as possible the development.
-Most abstractions encapsulate the GUI elements to control, this is to minimise the creation of elements and connections.
+Most abstractions provided encapsulate the GUI elements to control them, this is to minimise the creation of elements and connections.
-EHU also includes abstractions to control Arduino (http://www.arduino.cc) from PD (wraps pduino example by Gerda Strobl and Georg Holtzmann).
-Main areas covered by EHU abstractions are : playing video files, controlling video cameras, displaying pictures, playing samples, audio effects, plus some general utilities.
+Main areas covered by EHU abstractions are : playing video files, controlling video cameras, displaying pictures, playing samples, audio effects, DMX controls, and some general utilities.

 -- Contact --